normal-computing/posteriors/experiments/continual_lora/README.md

 ![Average validation performance](./pictures/plot_B.png)

-Average validation perplexity over all episodes, over training time.
+Average validation loss on last epoch of each episode.
+(Includes validation data for current task and all previous.)

 ## Data

 We use a subset of [pg19](https://huggingface.co/datasets/pg19), a large corpus of books.
 The data can easily be downloaded using the `datasets` library from Huggingface.

 ## Model